kushaldas/hittade/README.md

 # hittade

 A command line tool to find and gather system information.
 This tools submits the information to the corresponding web application.
+It uses [syft](https://github.com/anchore/syft) inside to generate the actual SBOM files.

 ## Setup for development